Islamic History Judaism

 Tariq Mahmood, Canada

 The Middle East has become synonymous with socio-political instability.
-As the war between Israel and Hamas persists, it’s hard to detach the label of Jewish and Muslim from the conflict.
+As the war between Israel and Hamas persists, it’s hard to detach the labels of Jewish and Muslim from the conflict.

-The fact of the matter is, Islam does not harbour an inherent hatred for the Jews; both have peacefully coexisted in many regions throughout history.
+The fact of the matter is, Islam does not harbour an inherent animosity for Jews; both have peacefully coexisted in many regions throughout history.

-In a previous article, we discussed the treatment of Jews by the Caliph Umar (ra) when he conquered Jerusalem in the 7th century; exiled Jewish refugees were permitted to re-enter Jerusalem and were even allotted a place to live near their holiest site.
+In our December 2023 edition, we discussed the treatment of Jews by the Caliph Umar (ra) when he conquered Jerusalem in the seventh century.
+Exiled Jewish refugees were permitted – even encouraged – to re-enter Jerusalem and were even allotted a place to live near their holiest site.

-But hundreds of miles from Jerusalem, interfaith harmony between Islam and Judaism prevailed once more, this time in 7th century Iraq.
+But hundreds of miles from Jerusalem, interfaith harmony between Muslims and Jews prevailed once more, in Iraq.

-At the time of the Muslim conquest of Iraq, the Jews were busy writing and collecting the Babylonian Talmud, but severe persecution by the Sassanids hindered their ability to practice their faith.
+At the time of the Muslim conquest of Iraq, the Jews busied themselves in editing and enforcing the Babylonian Talmud, but severe persecution by the Sassanids hindered their ability to practice their faith.

 From its inception, Islam has held a great reverence for the Jewish faith.
-The Holy Qur’an believes all prophets of Judaism to be the esteemed messengers of God as well.
-The Holy Qur’an itself mentions the name of the Prophet Moses (as) more than any other prophet and treats the Jews as brothers in faith.
+The Holy Qur’an believes that all prophets of Judaism are the esteemed messengers of God.
+Muslims and Jews share reverence for prophets such as Moses (as), Joseph (as), Isaac (as), Jacob (as), Abraham (as) and many more.

 Thus, when the Muslims defeated the Sassanids (Persians) and gained control of Iraq, the Jews therein welcomed the new empire.
-Nissim Rejwan, author of The Jews of Iraq writes regarding the Muslim victory and the Jewish perception regarding Islam:
+Nissim Rejwan, Jewish historian and author of The Jews of Iraq writes regarding the Muslim victory and the Jewish perception of Islam:

 The arrival of Muslims in Iraq brought with it the eradication of persecution towards Jews.
-Before their arrival, persecution escalated under the rule of the Persian King Yazdegerd III, who sought to apprehend the Exilarch (leader) of the Jews, a man named Bustanai, and sentence him to death.
+Before Islam’s arrival, persecution escalated under the rule of the Persian King Yazdegerd III, who sought to apprehend the Exilarch (the Jewish title for the leader) of the Jews, a man named Bustanai, and sentence him to death.

 The Muslims, however, did not let this execution occur: After capturing Iraq, they saved Bustanai and restored him to his position as leader of the Jews of Iraq.
-(2)
+Books which detail that era of the Jewish Diaspora revere the Caliph Umar (ra)), whom they see as a saviour, the man who stopped their leader from being executed.[2]

-The Muslims were not threatened by the Jews, nor did they seek to subjugate and oppress them; rather, they allowed them to function on their own in autonomous communities and communicated with them through their Exilarchs.
+The Muslims were not threatened by the Jews, nor did they seek to subjugate and oppress them; rather, they allowed the Jews to function on their own in near-autonomous communities and communicated with them through their Exilarches.
 Thus, the Jews became loyal and integrated citizens of the Islamic empire.
+After years of persecution by the Persians, they finally enjoyed peace.
+Some historians, however, try to tarnish the image of Islam by alleging that Islam was oppressive.
+Their main allegation is regarding jizya.

 Was Jizya Oppressive?